 Clicking the “Edit” button, or double-clicking on any of the state or driving variables in this list will bring up the initial conditions and loadings associated with each of these state variables, and variable-specific parameters can also be edited from this window when relevant.

+You may also “Add” or “Delete” variables from this list.
+Note that the food web may need to be updated following this procedure.

 Saving a Study

 To save a file, click on the Save button at the upper left of the window.
+The JSON saved will include all model parameters, driving time series, and sets of model results.

 Working with Existing Simulations